AlexsLemonade/scpca-nf/README.md

 ### Choose an index

-If you are running the workflow on AWS, then you are able to use the pre-built index files that we have.
+We have provided pre-built index files that are stored in AWS S3 storage that can be used regardless of how you choose to run the workflow.

-However, if you are running in any other location you will need to provide your own index files.
+However, if you would like to create your own index, you then must provide the directory containing the index to `--ref_dir` at the command line.

 For single-cell/single-nuclei samples you will need to provide a [`splici` index](https://combine-lab.github.io/alevin-fry-tutorials/2021/improving-txome-specificity/).
 For more information on how to build a `splici` index...